colebenyshek/colebenyshek/README.md

 - 👋 Hi, I’m @colebenyshek
 - 📝 I'm a Medical Device Engineer for Johnson & Johnson
+- 📚 I'm a graduate from UCLA with an M.S. in Bioengineering (focus in Computer Science)
 - 👀 I’m interested in software integration for medical devices
 - 💞️ I’m looking to collaborate on projects related to web development, scientific data processing, or health sensing technology
 - 📫 How to reach me colebeny@gmail.com or linkedin.com/colebenyshek